-- i.
-Waystone is responsible (in respect of SMCO and ASMF) for any temporary suspension of redemptions in the event of atypical redemption flows that cannot be managed; - ii.
-The VCT is listed, so liquidity is provided in the relevant market; - iii.
+- 1. Waystone is responsible (in respect of SMCO, ASMF & AGIF) for any temporary suspension of redemptions in the event of atypical redemption flows that cannot be managed; - 2.
+The VCT is listed, so liquidity is provided in the relevant market; - 3.
 Our AIM IHT portfolios are intended for long-term investment managed on a discretionary basis.
-Typically, these portfolios do not require liquidity and it would be the investors' decision to redeem their investment at a time of restricted liquidity, not ours.
+Typically, these portfolios do not require liquidity, meaning that it would be the investors' decision to redeem their investment at a time of restricted liquidity, if that were the case, and not our decision in the first instance.